psauliere/netatmo/README.md

 You now need to authorize the app to access your NetAtmo data:

 - Under _Token generator_, select the **read_station** scope and click **Generate Token**.
-- It takes a while, but you will get a page where you have to authorize your app to access to your data.
+- It might take a while, and you will get a page where you have to _authorize_ your app to access to your data.
 - Click **Yes I accept**.
 You now have a new _Access Token_ and a new _Refresh Token_, that you can copy to your clipboard by clicking on them.

 Once you have all these values,